Skip to content

 size(size self)Return permanent chain length.

-bridge!(bridge! self name interface info)Register/update bridge metadata and cached public key.
+bridge!(bridge! self name info-local info-remote)Register/update bridge or publication metadata and cached public key.

 get(get self path)Read staged content at path.